HSAli14/HSAli14/README.md

 - 👋 Hi, I’m @HSAli14
 - 👀 I’m interested in programing and machine learning.
 - 🌱 I’m currently learning artificial intellegent or ML to study the kinetic of reaction mechanism of artificial metelloenzymes.
+I am looking forward to combine machine learning with molecular docking, MD simulations and QM/MM methods to study drug inhibitors.
-- 💞️ I’m looking to collaborate on enzymatic reactions.
+- 💞️ I’m looking forward to collaborate with experimentalist as well as computational chemists.

 <!---
 HSAli14/HSAli14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.